|

 While at Mildmay

-Foster met Michael Paget Baxter, a scholarly gentleman who's heart was
+Foster met Michael Paget Baxter, a scholarly gentleman whose heart was

-often see Elizabeth referred to as Mrs Michael Paget Baxter or Elizabeth
+often referred to as Mrs. Michael Paget Baxter or Elizabeth M. P. Baxter

-M. P. Baxter in writings.
-On their honeymoon they held open-air evangelistic
+in writings.
+On their honeymoon they held open-air evangelistic meetings.

-meetings.
-The first fourteen years of their marriage they had a traveling
+The first fourteen years of their marriage they had a traveling ministry.

-ministry.
-Michael Baxter lectured on the soon and coming Christ with an apocolyptic focus, and would
+Michael Baxter lectured on the soon and coming Christ with an apocalyptic

-follow his talks with a presentation of the gospel.
-They had a baby
+focus, and would follow his talks with a presentation of the gospel.
+They

 The couple was